Top Five Reasons to Backup to NAS

 Making sure you have a backup of your data is good, making sure nobody else can get to your backup is better.
 While NovaBACKUP has the ability to encrypt your backups, that’s just one piece of the big picture that is data security.
 Most modern NAS drives provide for LDAP/Active Directory integration and those that don’t still generally have some form of NAS-based user permissions.
 This allows you to keep your backups centralized in your network but make sure the data is only accessible to those people that matter.

 Why NAS?
-Most SMB-focused NAS devices ensure your data’s integrity through multiple-drive redundancy (RAID).
+Most SMB-focused NAS devices ensure data integrity through multiple-drive redundancy (RAID).

-At NovaBACKUP, we dedicate ourselves to making sure we provide the best network attached storage backup solutions to your backup requirements.
+At NovaBACKUP, we dedicate ourselves to making sure we provide the best network-attached storage backup solutions for your backup requirements.
 In addition to NovaBACKUP and an effective backup strategy, Network Attached Storage devices help ensure your backups and restores are as fast as possible, as secure as possible, and as easy as possible to use.